http://WhatisTaxed.com: Data-mining the Tax Code

 14. "expenses, losses, or other deductions" - Sec.
 1.861-8T(d)(2)(iii)

-"income that is not considered tax exempt" - Sec.
-1.861-8T(d)(2)(iii) - the list of taxable items ("Income ... not ... exempt")
+15. Income not exempt "income that is not considered tax exempt" - Sec.
+1.861-8T(d)(2)(iii) - The list of taxable items (Income not exempt)

 Allocation and apportionment to exempt, excluded, or eliminated income.
 [Reserved] For guidance, see Sec.
 1.861-8T(d)(2).

-What is exempt?
+Question What is "exempt income"?

 "income that is ...exempt"

-What is not ... exempt?
+Question What income is not exempt? i.e. Taxable income

-Taxable income
+List of Taxable income

 "income that is not...exempt"

-The list of taxable income?"Income that is not considered tax exempt [income that is taxable].
-The following items are [...taxable income] and, thus, may have expenses, losses, and other deductions allocated and apportioned to them:
+"Income that is not considered tax exempt [i.e. taxable income].
+The following items are not considered to be exempt, eliminated, or excluded income [i.e. The following items are taxable income] and, thus, may have expenses, losses, and other deductions allocated and apportioned to them:

 (A) "a foreign taxpayer... gross income (whether domestic or foreign source)"

-[e.g. "all income from whatever source"]
+[ e.g. "all income from whatever source" ]

 (B) "gross income of a DISC or a FSC"

-[Domestic International Sales or Foreign Sales Corporation]
+[These are Domestic International Sales or Foreign Sales Corporations]

-(C) "gross income of a possessions corporations"
+(C) "gross income of a possessions corporation"

 (D) "Foreign earned income"